Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 No cheating by using a keyboard interrupt!

 Sometimes in a loop, we want to skip to the next iteration if a condition is met.
-We can we can use the `continue` keyword to do this.
+We can use the `continue` keyword to do this.

 {{ codeblock(fn="loops_simple_continue", lc="py") }}